akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_MONGODB_CONNECTION_STRING.md

 ### Step 3: Use A Secrets Manager
 For further security, consider using a secrets manager, such as AWS Secrets Manager or HashiCorp Vault, to store sensitive data like connection strings.
 This helps in securely storing, retrieving, and managing secrets across your infrastructure.

-### Step 4: Regular Audit and Update
-Just like any other service or codebase, it is crucial to regularly audit usage and update any outdated or insecure parts of your code.
-It will help you to ensure that your application remains secure and robust.

-Remember, data security is a vital aspect of any kind of development, and MongoDB strings are crucial data which needs to be secured.

-Finally, your MongoDB connection string should never be exposed publicly.
-Hence, always make sure it is well protected and can't be accessed by unauthorized users.